BobBuildTool/bob/doc/manual/tutorial/compile.rst

 .. _Multiple SCMs plugin: https://wiki.jenkins-ci.org/display/JENKINS/Multiple+SCMs+Plugin
 .. _Conditional BuildStep Plugin: https://wiki.jenkins-ci.org/display/JENKINS/Conditional+BuildStep+Plugin

-Right now the sandbox feature is not supported on Jenkins.
-This requires that you still have all tools installed on the Jenkins master/slave that would be needed for development mode builds.
+Additionally some of the Bob helper tools must be installed on the Jenkins server and be available in the PATH.
+The ``bob-hash-engine`` script is always needed.
+If you're using the sandbox feature ``bob-namespace-sandbox`` must be available too.
+To keep the setup simple it is recommended to install Bob entirely on the server.

 Suppose you have a suitable Jenkins server located at http://jenkins.intranet.local:8080.
 Go to the recipes directory and tell Bob